top of page

 Conclusion

-As a lot of this exploration and research had pushed the scope and project timeline out, we weren’t able to test with a wider population before taking the product live.
+As a lot of exploration and research had pushed the project timeline out, large-scale testing wasn’t possible before launch.

 User Research Methods for Problem 1